ServeMotor/MediaManager/README.md

 4. *other_media.md* - Examples of English-language US media websites in specialist areas, including Investigative, Business, Technology, Cybersecurity and Financial News.

-5. app - A folder to put content for the 10-11 media sources used for RSS feeds.
+5. app - A folder to put content for the 10-11 media sources used for RSS feeds. *Add game elements here*

 6. ja- The Japanese language version